Link work items to support traceability and manage dependencies

 You can search for work items that not only meet criteria for field values but also that are linked to other work items with specific types of links.
 This kind of query displays a primary set of work items, which meet the field criteria, and a secondary set, which are linked to items in the primary set.

 For query examples, see Link and attachment queries.

 You can't construct a query that shows a hierarchical view of Test Plans, Test Suites, and Test Cases.
 These items aren't linked together using Parent/Child or any other link type.
-You can only view the hierarchy through the Test Plans page of the Test hub.
+You can only view the hierarchy through the Test>Test Plans page.

 Link type descriptions and guidance

 Link types you use to link work items are subject to certain restrictions based on their topology.
 Use the guidance provided in the following table to choose which link type to use based on the types of queries and reports you'll want to create.
 To learn more about link type restrictions and topologies, see LinksControlOptions elements.

 Use this directional link to create links between any set of work items, but not ones that would create closed loops.
 Typically used to track change requests made to requirements.Restrictions and recommendations:

 Use this directional link to create one-to-many relationships between a single parent to one or more child items.
 Typical uses include:

 Use this directional link to create one-to-many relationships between a single parent to one or more child items.
 Use to track tasks, bugs, or other work items which are duplicates of one another.

 Use this directional link to create links between any set of work items, but not ones that would create closed loops.
 Typically used to track work that must be completed prior to beginning work on predecessor items.